 The assessment of HQ of chemical preparations and formulations is made after that of the individual substances within the formulation.
 This requires strictly the environmental data sets for each substance.
 Whereas biodegradation and bioaccumulation data is generally determined at the substance level this has not been the case for toxicity data.
 In the UK especially, the toxicity of the preparation has been required by the Regulatory Authority.
 The use of the preparation toxicity, in lieu of a substance toxicity, has been accepted for assessments to date.
 There are moves however to press for individual substance toxicity tests both by OSPAR and the EU under their "Strategy for a future Chemicals Policy" white paper.
-This will mean many more toxicity tests having to be carried out in the future.
+This will mean many more toxicity tests having toe be carried out in the future.
 There are logistical as well as economic impacts from this and a realistic time frame must be adopted for it not to impose severe restrictions on chemical use in the short to medium term.

 CHARM has to date required the use of marine species which have been indicated earlier.
 The EU approach is to require freshwater species data, although there appears to be acceptance that data derived from test on seawater species is equivalent.
-OSPAR has now accepted, reciprocally, that freshwater species test data may be used for CHARM assessment.
-There are differences in extrapolation factors between the EU and the CHARM model which still need to be resolved.
+At the time of writing, OSPAR still has to decide formally if it will accept, reciprocally, that freshwater species test data may be used for CHARM assessment.
+There are also differences in extrapolation factors between the EU and the CHARM model which will need to be resolved.